BIG NEWS: Scrapingdog is collaborating with Serpdog.

 I am assuming that you have already installed Python on your machine.
 I will be using Python 3.x.
 With that being installed we will require two more libraries for data extraction.

-• BeautifulSoup — It will be used to create an HTML tree for data parsing.
+• BeautifulSoup — It will be used to parse the data.

 First, we need to create the folder where we will keep our script.